This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 The world’s most northerly capital combines brightly painted buildings and fascinating culture with lively nightlife and an excellent restaurant scene, perfect for city breaks at any time of the year, but particularly atmospheric in winter.

-A town by many countries’ standards, the tiny city of Reykjavik has a lot going on.
-Visit the unearthed Viking longhouse for a history lesson on Iceland’s rich heritage, head for some of the many galleries and art spaces in the city, or make your way out of town to experience the snow-capped mountains, wild seas, waterfalls, clear air and lava fields of the stunning landscape.
-This is a city that is good for the soul.
+A small town by many countries’ standards, the tiny city of Reykjavik has plenty of things to do.
+Visit the unearthed Viking longhouse for a history lesson on Iceland’s rich heritage, head for some of the many galleries and art spaces in the city, or make your way out of town to experience the natural beauty, snow-capped mountains, wild seas, waterfalls, clear air, and lava fields of the stunning landscape.

 Once you’ve visited the Golden Circle road trip attractions, take a trip to the famous Blue Lagoon and warm up in the geothermal waters, which usually hover around 37-40° celsius, which is a gorgeously warm 98-104° fahrenheit.